The Infamous Yakuza Tattoo

 Their unique pride in having tattooed bodies, but not showing their tattoos in public, makes the Yakuza tattoos an interesting part of Japanese culture.

 People from around the world travel to Japan to get a tattoo from a horishi, or one of the many other styles of tattoo artists with different legendary apprenticeships from their tattoo masters.

 You can have a taste of the Yakuza tattoo at your local tattoo shop if you choose a Yakuza symbol and follow the guidelines of body placement, however, it’s best to get one done that is using the stick-and-poke style in a shop that practices traditional Japanese tattooing.

-Although we mentioned the ancient way of carving the ink into the client’s arm, for hundreds of years now Yakuza tattoo artists have been using metal needles (or bamboo if it’s old school), and hand poking ink into the client.
+Although we mentioned the ancient way of carving the ink into the client’s limb, for hundreds of years now Yakuza tattoo artists have been using metal needles (or bamboo if it’s old school), and hand poking ink into the client.

 This ink is often homemade, and limited in its palette because the artists use ink types that have been passed down for generations.

 I find different styles and concepts of tattoos very intriguing because not only are tattoos such as Yakuza tattoos a style but they are an entire belief system and cultural relic that has lasted for hundreds of years.